 - Wander around Western Europe – France, Switzerland, Italy, Austria, Czech Republic, Germany, Netherlands, 5 weeks, 2002

-- Thru-hike the Pacific Crest Trail – Failed attempt in 2005
+- Thru-hike the Pacific Crest Trail – Failed in 2005 (trail journal)

 - Summit every peak in the Crystal Range (Desolation Wilderness, CA)